Diderot-Language/examples/README.md

 #### (3) Getting Diderot (the various branches)

-**As Diderot branches are merged, the names and URLs for these may change**
+**NOTE: As Diderot branches are merged, the names and URLs for these may change**

 At this point there are different branches with different functionalities;
 work on merging them is ongoing.